 (1) Admission to the doctoral program is organized through the annual admission process.
-The programs available are announced by the program directors.
-The University laws and regulations outline the requirements for admission.
+Students can apply two ways:

 (2) Applications to the doctoral program have to be submitted to the secretary of the doctoral school by the announced deadline.
 The application must include a fully completed application form and proof of payment of the administration fee.